madelenfoss/planetary-records-cafe/README.md

 Make all 'buy' and 'add to cart' buttons work with the shoppingCart function - including filtered vinyls.
 Add local storage to keep items in cart.

+Connect slideshow button dots to slideshow slides in javascript.